jsmith197/redirector-server/README.md

 http://redirector.surge.sh/#/

 To install npm install in parent folder and redirector folder.
-Its in Vue
+Its in Vue.

+To contact me email me at jobsmith9@gmail.com